 A student may design a project around any topics related to science, technology, engineering, or math.
-Students may work on a project in: Human Biology, Astronomy/Space, Animals, Plants, Earth Science, Physics, Chemistry; Math, Economics, Wildlife, Environment, Microbiology, Technology, and Engineering.
+Students may work on a project in: Human Biology, Astronomy/Space, Animals, Plants, Earth Science, Physics, Chemistry, Math, Economics, Wildlife, Environment, Microbiology, Technology, and Engineering.

 HOW DO YOU BEGIN?